Australia - Terms and Conditions

 (a) The Auctioneer is acting as an agent for the Seller.

-(b) The sale contract for the purchase of a Lot is made directly between the Seller and the Purchaser.
+(b) The sale contract for the purchase of a Lot is made directly between the Seller and the Buyer.

-(c) The sale book, the Purchaser’s identification form* and these terms and conditions constitute the entire relationship between the Auctioneer, the Seller and the Purchaser.
+(c) The sale book, the Buyer’s identification form* and these terms and conditions constitute the entire relationship between the Auctioneer, the Seller and the Buyer.

-(d) If any dispute arises in relation to a Lot, the dispute is between the Purchaser** and the Seller.
-The Purchaser agrees to release the Auctioneer from any claim, action, Tribunal or court proceeding in respect of that Lot and to indemnify the Auctioneer, on a full indemnity basis, from all liability, including all costs incurred by it in relation to any such claim.
+(d) If any dispute arises in relation to a Lot, the dispute is between the Buyer** and the Seller.
+The Buyer agrees to release the Auctioneer from any claim, action, tribunal or court proceeding in respect of that Lot and to indemnify the Auctioneer, on a full indemnity basis, from all liability, including all costs incurred by it in relation to any such claim.

 (a) All bidders must be 18 years of age or older.

-(c) All Lots are bidded on and purchased on an ‘as is, where is’ basis.
+(c) All Lots are bid on and purchased on an ‘as is, where is’ basis.

 (d) Upon registration bidders agree to be bound by these Terms and Conditions.